OliverCutting/My-Diary/6thWeek/README.md

 - [x] Build a simple web app that can read from and write to a database

 #### Evidence
+Throughout this week I have put quite a bit of focus on knuckling down on my planning  process and this can be seen in my project repos.
+An example CRC card diagram has been added to this repo to show how I have been converting an idea into distinct classes and methods, with a database they interact with.
+Examples of web apps which use databases which I have worked on this week include the chitter-challenge repo which is a twitter-like app from solo challenge I undertook on friday and the my-bookmark-manager repo which is a site for storing bookmarks.

 ### Daily Goals
 #### Monday